jmdurant/LgFanTray/README.md

 ## How It Works

-LG Fan Tray uses `ec-probe.exe` (from the NBFC project) to read/write EC register `0xCF`, which controls the fan mode on LG laptops.
-The app wraps ec-probe in a user-friendly tray interface with hotkey support.
+LG Fan Tray uses `ec-probe.exe` (from the NBFC project) to read/write EC registers:
+- **0xCF** - Fan mode control
+- **0x72** - Keyboard backlight control

+The EC register values were discovered through trial and error using `ec-probe dump` and `ec-probe monitor` while toggling settings on an LG Gram laptop.

 ### Dependencies (in deps/)